feathers-plus/authentication-local-management/misc/upgrading.md

 ### Client may only affect their own account

-Client calls for password and identityChange may now only affect their own account.
+Client calls for passwordChange and identityChange may now only affect their own account.

 This can be controlled by options.ownAcctOnly whose default is true.